hjk789/Creations/x86-Assembly-and-Lua/CheatEngine-Tables/PCSX2-1.6.0/Burnout-Revenge/README.md

 ## Features

 - **Infinite Boost**
-  The boost meter will allways stay filled.
+  The boost meter will always stay filled.
 This also applies to the Crash events, allowing you to trigger an explosion almost any time.

 - **Max Boosted Speed**
   Allows you to specify what is the maximum speed that you can reach by boosting.
 If you set a number higher than the car's original top speed, in order to reach that speed you have to boost in bursts, i.e. you have to hold the boost button for 2-3 seconds, release it, then hold it again for 2-3 seconds, release it, and repeat.
 If you just hold the boost button, the car won't reach the speed you've set.
 If you set a very high value, like 999, it's unlikely that you will be able to reach this speed before hitting anything or reaching a curve, but the bigger the number the faster the acceleration rate while boosting.